Teaching, learning and assessment methods

 This qualification uses a range of study materials, resources and activities to introduce you to the professional skills of a translator, to become aware of some of the tools needed to manage translation tasks, and to understand the link between translation theories and practice.
 You will also develop more generic skills such as communication and interpersonal skills, or managing your own learning.

 You will be supported by staff on the qualification, and they will provide feedback on assignments.
-This qualification is formally assessed through tutor-marked assignments and an end of module assessment, which assess the Learning Outcomes of the course.
-You will also engage in group activities and in peer review activities with other students, as this is important in developing your ability to review the quality of your own work, and to review the work of others.
+This qualification is formally assessed through tutor-marked assignments and an end-of-module assessment, which assess the Learning Outcomes of the course.
+You will also engage in online group activities with other students.

 You will work with students specialising in the same language combination as you, but will also be part of the wider cohort including students with other language combinations.
 This postgraduate certificate is fully online, and because of the nature of the translator’s work, you will engage in substantial amounts of self-directed study, for instance when you are working on a specific translation task.